 Recently, I found myself in a rut.
 If you don’t know what a rut is.
 A rut is a habit or pattern of behavior that has become dull and unproductive but is hard to change.
 At the time I wasn’t getting enough sleep, I hadn’t worked out in days, and I didn’t want to create content.
 I just felt awful.
 I knew that I was in a slump.
 But, I didn’t know what to do about it.
 Until one day, I finally said enough was enough and made a plan to make a change

 How To Get Out Of A Rut

-If you guys follow me on social media you know that I am a fitness enthusiast.
-I hadn’t worked out in days and I knew that was definitely messing with my vibe.
+If you guys follow me on social media, then you know that I am a Personal Trainer.
+I hadn’t worked out in days and I knew that was definitely not helping my situation.
 There’s just something about getting a solid workout in that makes me feel so good.
-I’ve never regretted working out or felt bad afterwards.
-You can workout from home, go to the gym, and or if thats not your thing.
-Go for a run.
+You can workout from home, go to the gym, and or do yoga.
+If that’s not your thing, then go for a run.
 Just get active.

 By default, when you’re in a rut you feel like hibernating and just being alone.
 You don’t want to be bothered with other people and you end up staying home and watching Netflix.
 What you should be doing is the complete opposite.
 We as human beings are social animals.
 Socializing is crucial for our well-being and happiness.
 So get out there and socialize with your family and friends.

-I hope you enjoyed reading this blog post.
+I hope you enjoyed reading this blog post, on how to get out of a rut.
+Again, these tips helped me get out of a rut and I hope that they can help you too.
 If you have any questions feel free to comment down below.